10 easy ways to earn cashback when you shop

 Register at www.easyfundraising.com (my referral link)

-It works in the same way as Quidco and Topcashback, but the main advantage Kidstart has over them is that it offers 2% cashback on Amazon – but the cashback you earn must be paid directly into a child’s account!
-Kidstart also offer cashback on John Lewis and Next purchases – you won’t find these retailers on Quidco or TopCashback either.
+Kidstart works in the same way as Quidco and Topcashback, but the cashback you earn must be paid directly into a child’s account!
+An advantage is that Kidstart offer cashback on John Lewis purchases – you won’t find John Lewis on Quidco or TopCashback.

 Register at www.kidstart.com (my referral link)